 Auckland Radio began operation as a radio-telegraph station with the callsign VLD on 24 October 1912.
 In 1927 its callsign changed to ZLD (and ZLF for aviation radio).
 The station closed on 30 September 1993.

 The original station was located in a small building on the flat roof of the Auckland Chief Post Office.
-While the station’s spark-gap transmitter performed well, the effectiveness of the station was handicapped by poor receiving conditions.
+While the station’s spark-gap transmitter performed well, the station was handicapped by poor receiving conditions.

-The station was closed – but not dismantled – in 1915, as the new high power station at Awanaui, near North Cape, was providing superior performance.
+Auckland Radio closed – but was not dismantled – in 1915, as the new high power station at Awanaui, near North Cape, was providing superior performance.
 By the time Awanui closed in 1930, due to the cost of maintaining its isolated facilities and as a result of the shift from long wavelength spark transmission to short wave “cw” signals, Auckland Radio was back in operation.

 1923 saw the station relocated to a room on the first floor of the CPO, adjoining the Telegraph Office.